 Students entering or in high school tend to need a bit more computing power.
 Because of this, the mid-range desktop computers tend to offer the best market values.
 This range of computer system fluctuates the most in prices based on technology, time of year and overall market sales.
 The two best times to purchase systems in this segment would probably be during the back-to-school time frame of July through August when retailers are competing for sales and the post-holidays of January through March when retailers face a lull in computer sales.

 College students probably have the most flexibility on purchasing computer systems.
 The great advantage of being a college student is the academic discounts offered through college campuses.
 These discounts can range anywhere from 10 to 30% off the normal prices of name brand computer systems.
-As a result, it is best for new college students to try and hold off purchasing a new computer system until they get to school and receive their student ID.
-This allows them to then use their benefits to receive the discounts.
-Of course the students will be without a system for a while.
+As a result, it is best for new college students to try and hold off purchasing a new computer system until they check with the school for any academic discounts that may be offered.
 It is possible to check on discounts for students at the university without being a student, so go ahead and shop early and buy once they are eligible or if you think you can find a better deal in the July and August back to school sales.

 How Much to Spend?

 Education is already extremely expensive and buying a new computer system just adds to the cost.
 So what is the right amount to spend on a computer system with all of the accessories and applications?
 The final cost will of course depend upon the type, model and brands purchased but here are some rough estimates on costs:

 - Budget Desktop: $500 to $600